Trevor-Warthman-2/Chef/src/readme.md

 UserIds: req.oidc.user.sub.
 Format: auth0|65065fa470d3cfe7ec802c6f to say method and id.

 Todos:
+- re-organzie this shit by subject rather than the bullshit way the node standard is
 - make a Jira so I can keep track of what I've done
     - Made a requireAuth middleware to 401 and not continue
 - Added author id/createdby to dish.